openshift/training/rc-setup.md

 ### Application Resource Labels

 You may have wondered about the `-l name=wordpress` in the invocation above.
-This applies a label to all of the resources created by `osc new-app` so that they can be easily distinguished from any other resources in a project.
+This applies a label to all of the resources created by `oc new-app` so that they can be easily distinguished from any other resources in a project.
 For example, we can easily delete only the things with this label:

-    osc delete all -l name=wordpress
+    oc delete all -l name=wordpress

     buildConfigs/centos7-wordpress
     builds/centos7-wordpress-1